19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Social Procedures/Morale.md

 ## Enemy Morale

-When a breaking point occurs, the GM makes a [DC](../Core%20Procedures/DC.md) 15 [Check](../Core%20Procedures/Check.md) for the NPC or the leader if there is a group.
-Add the NPC's [Level](../../Player%20Characters/Derived%20Statistics/Level.md) to this check.
+When a breaking point occurs, the GM makes a [DC](../Core%20Procedures/DC.md) 15 [Mental Defense](../../Player%20Characters/Derived%20Statistics/Mental%20Defense.md) [Check](../Core%20Procedures/Check.md) for the NPC or the leader if there is a group.
 On a failure, the *whole group's* morale is broken.

 On a failed morale check, the enemies will go into life preservation mode.
 They should first try to flee, if they deem that impossible or unlikely then they may attempt surrender.

-## Ally Morale

-When the party undergoes a breaking point, if any [NPC Hirelings](../../Resources%20for%20GMs/Stronghold%20Resources/NPC%20Hirelings.md) are present, the PC with the highest score makes a [Charisma](../../Player%20Characters/The%20Ability%20Scores/Charisma.md) [Check](../Core%20Procedures/Check.md) with a [DC](../Core%20Procedures/DC.md) equal to 10 + (2 x [Level](../../Player%20Characters/Derived%20Statistics/Level.md) of the strongest monster).
-On a failure, all the Hirelings with the party have their morale broken.
-These NPCs will cease fighting and attempt to flee or surrender.